 About the Project

-Our Purpose: The VISTA project, through service and volunteering, will seek to create a climate where economically disadvantaged individuals and students are provided the tools needed for academic success and financial well-being and communities have the resources needed to address the opioid epidemic.
+Our Purpose: The VISTA project, through service and volunteering, will seek to create a climate where economically disadvantaged individuals and students are provided the tools needed for academic success and financial well-being and communities have the resources needed to address the substance abuse such as opioid use.

 How You Can Partner With Us: By completing the attached host site application form you can request one or more full time VISTA members to complete a year of service meeting a specific need in your community.
 This document will detail the Iowa Commission on Volunteer Service, the larger AmeriCorps VISTA program, and key details about utilizing full time VISTA members to fight poverty and build capacity in your community.
 Please read this document in its entirety before completing the host site application.